metarex-media/www-metarex-media/content/blog/2022-04-23-NAB-Las-Vegas/index.md

   srcOn = "left"
   alt = "metarex logo"
 >}}
-The answer to all these questions was **Yes**.
-Time to start figuring out how to make it real...
+The answer to all these questions was **_Yes_**, then time to start figuring out how to make it real...
 {{< /fo >}}